| John Bosman | 754 words

 - Water main breaks, outdated stormwater systems, or crumbling roads can lead to flooding, sinkholes, or structural stress.

-- Power surges and grid failures can damage HVAC units, refrigeration, or IT infrastructure.
+- Power surges and grid failures can damage HVAC units, refrigeration, or IT infrastructure — equipment breakdown coverage is worth checking here.

 - Damaged or poorly maintained highways delay deliveries and inventory.